MoamenSoroor/metrics-extractor/README.md

 	* For VS2022 the path was %ProgramFiles%\Microsoft Visual Studio\2022\<YOUR_VS_EDITION>\MSBuild\Current\Bin

-	* where <YOUR_VS_EDITION> matches the Visual Studio edition that you have installed, i.e., Preview, Community, Professional, Enterprise.
+	* where <YOUR_VS_EDITION> matches the Visual Studio edition you installed, i.e., Preview, Community, Professional, Enterprise.
+- this solution consumes large memory, so in large projects consider having enough memory before running it!

 ## Consume the Metrics
 ```cs